 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-The number and percent of participants who report receiving services as authorized.
-N=number of participants who report receiving services as authorized D=Number of participant surveys returned
+The number and percent of services that were delivered as authorized.
+N=number of participants who report receiving services as authorized.
+D=Number of participants surveyed